JonUK/jk-react-native-flashcards/README.md

 ## Device Support
-The app has been tested on the following devices
+The app has been tested on the following devices:

  - iPhone 6
  - iOS Simulator